dpkreativ/wkkly/README.md

 # wkkly

-A todo app that lets you organize your goals as weekly tasks to be shared among the days of the week.
+A to-do app that lets you set your goals for the week and split them into daily tasks.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).